How many elements are classified as metalloids on the periodic ta... | Study Prep in Pearson+

 Understand that metalloids are elements with properties intermediate between metals and nonmetals, often found along the 'stair-step' line on the periodic table.

-Recall or refer to the periodic table to identify the elements commonly classified as metalloids.
-These typically include boron (B), silicon (Si), germanium (Ge), arsenic (As), antimony (Sb), tellurium (Te), and sometimes polonium (Po).
+Identify the commonly accepted metalloids, which typically include boron (B), silicon (Si), germanium (Ge), arsenic (As), antimony (Sb), tellurium (Te), and sometimes polonium (Po) or others depending on the source.

-Count the number of these elements to determine how many are classified as metalloids.
+Count the number of these elements that are most consistently classified as metalloids in standard chemistry references, which is usually seven.

-Note that the exact number can vary slightly depending on the source, but the most widely accepted count is 7 metalloids.
+Recognize that the exact number can vary slightly depending on the criteria used, but the most widely accepted count is seven metalloids.

-Confirm that the answer choices include 7, which matches the commonly accepted number of metalloids on the periodic table.
+Conclude that the answer to how many elements are classified as metalloids on the periodic table is 7.

 Watch next